awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 You must, at minimum, add two policy statements to your key policy for it to work with Amazon EC2 Auto Scaling\.
 + The first statement allows the IAM identity specified in the `Principal` element to use the customer managed key directly\.
 It includes permissions to perform the AWS KMS `Encrypt`, `Decrypt`, `ReEncrypt*`, `GenerateDataKey*`, and `DescribeKey` operations on the key\.
-+ The second statement allows the IAM identity specified in the `Principal` element to use grants to delegate a subset of its own permissions to Amazon Web Services that are integrated with AWS KMS or another principal\.
++ The second statement allows the IAM identity specified in the `Principal` element to use grants to delegate a subset of its own permissions to AWS services that are integrated with AWS KMS or another principal\.
 This allows them to use the key to create encrypted resources on your behalf\.

 When you add the new policy statements to your key policy, do not change any existing statements in the policy\.